What’s in a name?

 Where did the name Casco come from?

-The Abenakis called this place Aucocisco [ah-coh-sis-ko], which may translate as “Place of the Herons.”
-Some people say it may actually have meant “marshy place” or “place of the slimy mud.”
+The Abenakis called this place Aucocisco [ah-coh-sis-ko].
+While some have translated Aucocisco as “Place of the Herons,” it more likely meant “marshy place” or “place of the slimy mud.”

-White explorers may have shortened Aucocisco to Casco
+European explorers may have shortened Aucocisco to Casco.

-When Spanish explorer Estevan Gomez sailed into the Bay in 1525, he thought the Bay was shaped like a helmet, or casco in Spanish, and christened it Bahia de Casco, Bay of Helmet.
+Others say that when Portuguese explorer Estêvão Gomes sailed into the Bay in 1525, he thought the Bay was shaped like a helmet, or casco in Spanish, and christened it Bahia de Casco, Bay of Helmet.